samsuh/2025-learnings/README.md

 received some peppero from the WT girls with a poem. appreciate them. ill get them something next time i see them.

-11/12 - uplift live sound tonight
+11/12 - uplift live sound tonight. went pretty well. a lot busier this week. kept me very active keeping up with sound management.